talktogproject/ethicsteacher/endto.md

 > "...a shared collective duty for the welfare of human and non-human beings, both within the societies in which psychology researchers live and work, and beyond them, must be acknowledged by those conducting the research" (p.
 10)

 Researchers must:
-- Ensure that benefits of the research outweigh the disruptions caused to individuals or groups.
+- Ensure that the benefits of the research outweigh the disruptions caused to individuals or groups.
 - Collaborate with colleagues, participants, and others.
 - Be aware of their own professional and personal limitations.